ArmanTheParman/ParmanodL/README.md

 	nano ~/.bashrc

-Then add a line at the end and save:
+Add a line at the end and save:

 	source /path/to/wherever/you/put/this/file/profile.sh/